-Facebook Instant Articles is a new feature which helps content publishers to share easier articles from their website to Facebook.
-Readers can then access that articl easier, page load time is up to 10 times faster then it was before.
-Since the very beginning, in May 2015, many world's best known publishers such as The New York Times, National Geographic, BuzzFeed, BBC News, etc.. have started using it and have proved just how easy it is use to it, and how useful it is.
+Facebook Instant Articles is a feature that helps content publishers share articles from their Websites to Facebook more easily.
+Readers can then access that article easier, page load time is up to 10 times faster then it was before.
+Since it was introduced in May 2015, many of world's largest Internet portals, such as The New York Times, National Geographic, BuzzFeed, BBC News, etc have started using it and it proved to be simpler and more efficient.

-Facebook Instant Articles is also available on Drupal 8, as there is a contrib module which makes it easy to set it up.
-In this tutorial I’ll explain how to install this module, and complete settings to enable Facebook Instant Articles and connect your website with you Facebook page.
+Facebook Instant Articles is also available on Drupal 8, as there is a contrib module that makes setup easy.
+In this tutorial, I’ll explain how to install this module and it`s complete settings, in order to enable Facebook Instant Articles to connect your Website with your Facebook page.

-What you need to activate this feature, is a website which is hosted on some live server, and a Facebook page.
+What you need to have to activate this feature is a Website, which is hosted on some live server, and a Facebook page.

 Facebook Instant Article module is currently available for Drupal versions 7 and 8.
 You can see it and download it from the official module page here.

 Download it and place it in the /modules directory.
-Later you can see on ‘/admin/modules’ page listed these three modules.
+Later you can see all three modules on ‘/admin/modules’ page.

-For me the easiest way to install it was using Composer.
+For me the easiest way to install the Facebook Instant Article module is by using Composer.
 It’s very simple, just write this command:

 $ Composer require 'drupal/fb_instant_articles:^2.0'